 Alaska Car Insurance Fines and Violations

 Another serious Alaska traffic violation is driving without the proper vehicle insurance coverage within the state.
 Drivers must maintain a minimum coverage of $25,000 for property damages and $50,000/$100,000 for bodily injury or death.
-Law enforcement officials issue traffic citations in AK to drivers who fail to provide the requested evidence of insurance.
-If you receive a traffic ticket for failure to provide proof of insurance, but you have a valid AK car insurance policy, you can have your citation dismissed by providing the necessary proof within 15 days of receiving the ticket.
-In such cases, you will not be required to pay the ticket fine.
+Law enforcement officials issue citations to drivers who fail to provide the requested evidence of insurance.
+If you receive a ticket for failure to provide proof of insurance, but you have valid insurance, you can have your citation dismissed by providing the necessary proof within 15 days of receiving the ticket.
+In such cases, you will not be required to pay.

-Note: Drivers who incur several Alaska traffic citations may also inadvertently affect their automobile insurance premiums, as habitual traffic offenders convey dangerous driving habits.
+Note: Drivers who incur several driving penalties may also inadvertently affect their insurance premiums, as habitual traffic offenders convey dangerous driving habits.